October 11, 2023

-As employers focus on providing high-quality, evidence-based benefits and lowering the overall cost of care, they have struggled with certain limitations of the HSA rules.
+As employers focus on providing high-quality, evidence-based benefits while lowering the overall cost of care, they have struggled with certain limitations of the HSA rules.
 Specifically, employers would like to cover certain evidence-based benefits such as chronic care management and certain preventive medications before employees satisfy their deductibles.
-During the public health emergency due to the pandemic, HSAs paired with HDHPs can (but are not required to) cover all telehealth and other remote care services before participants satisfy deductibles from January 2020 through plan years beginning before 12/31/2021.
+Initially enacted during the COVID-19 public health emergency, and now extended for two additional years, HSAs paired with HDHPs can (but are not required to) cover all telehealth and other remote care services before participants satisfy deductibles from January 2020 through plan years beginning December 31, 2024.

 Additional flexibility in HSA rules would allow HSA/HDHP arrangements to deliver on the design’s underlying goals—more efficient health care purchasing and increased patient engagement in health care decisions.
 Specifically, we support:

-- The ability for plans to cover chronic condition management and medications before participants satisfy their deductibles;
+- Allowing plans to cover chronic condition management and medications;

-- The ability to cover onsite clinic services and other lower cost alternative sources of health care before employees satisfy their deductibles;
+- Allowing plans to cover onsite clinic services and other lower cost alternative sources of health care;

-- The ability to adopt evidence-based benefit designs such as direct primary care and risk sharing models that may provide some coverage before participants satisfy their deductibles;
+- Allowing plans to incorporate evidence-based benefit designs such as direct primary care and risk sharing models;

 - Flexibility for Medicare-eligible employees to make HSA contributions; and